rwxrob/zet/20220126190343/README.md

 > get the RD rollout/process figured out. we had to take care of "right
 > now" while we get the log-term process in place

+> Update: 20220204 Rancher Desktop is *really* buggy and not ready at
+> all for production use.
+Plus it makes permanent changes to your RC
+> files as if you didn't care.
+I do.
+We all do.
+I'm really sad to see so
+> many bad design decisions in something I was really hoping to love.

 ***WARNING: Rancher Desktop does not work with Cisco Anyconnect VPN.
 Docker Desktop does (see Related).
 Rancher Desktop also requires WSL2 and will install it if not found.
 This can break VirtualBox